mstrimas/smoothr/README.md

-In addition to these smoothing functions, `smoothr` offers functions for filling polygon holes and dropping line and polygon fragments based on a size threshold, as well as densification (i.e. adding additional vertices along curves).
+In addition to these smoothing functions, `smoothr` offers functions for filling polygon holes and dropping line and polygon fragments based on a size threshold, as well as densification (i.e. adding additional vertices along curves). **Note that smoothing can give the false perception of higher precision than actually exists in the data, so users should be catious when applying these algorithms.**

 Installation
 ------------